 Latest Meeting Dates:

-Public Meetings - There will be a Forum meeting to update everyone on the progress of the Plan and consult on site allocations for development at 7.30pm on Wednesday, 21 February 2018 at Botesdale Village Hall.
+Public Meetings - A Forum meeting took place on Wednesday, 21 February 2018 to update everyone on the progress of the Plan and consult on site allocations for development.

 A Neighbourhood Plan is a community-led framework for guiding the future development and growth of an area.
 It may contain a vision, aims, planning policies, proposals for improving the area or providing new facilities, or allocation of key sites for specific kinds of development.
 All Neighbourhood Plans must meet Basic Conditions.